 Try to gain understanding and give a name to what emotions you are experiencing throughout the day.

 Once we understand what emotions we are carrying around with us, we can begin to learn how to regulate them.
 This involves being aware of our own feelings and thoughts so that we can control them.
 It also means learning to recognize when we are feeling negative emotions and taking steps to reduce those feelings.

 Pay attention to the coping mechanisms or behaviors you tend to practice when experiencing painful emotions or conflict.
 For example, if you become angry or frustrated in managing a person, reflect on what messages you are receiving about yourself.
 What is the internal dialogue that is influencing the behavior?

 Be on the lookout for bodily sensations that may occur when feeling anxious or angry.
 Do you notice tension in your shoulders?
-Do you feel a pain in your stomach before you withdraw to your office from a tense situation?
+Do you feel stomach pain before you withdraw from your office from a tense situation?